COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(1)] monograph Shatavari Root Powder N Microbial Enumeration Tests 〈2021〉:The total aerobic bacterial count does not exceed 105 CFU/g, and the total combined molds and yeasts count does not exceed 103 CFU/g.
+USP PF [52(1)] mono Shatavari Root Powder N Microbial Enumeration Tests 〈2021〉:The total aerobic bacterial count does not exceed 105 CFU/g, and the total combined molds and yeasts count does not exceed 103 CFU/g.

 Absence of Specified Microorganisms 〈2022〉, Test Procedures, Test for Absence of Salmonella Species and Test for Absence of Escherichia coli: Meets the requirements.